 Upon completion of field work, award recipients must turn in budget justification forms and receipts to the OGHI coordinator.
 Each award recipient will present his/her findings to SPHHP faculty and staff in a public seminar arranged by OGHI.
 Additionally, award recipients will be required to present their work at the Annual Perry Poster session organized by SPHHP.

-Application Deadline: Applications are due,.
-One email containing all application materials (research proposal, personal statement, CV, and a PDF of the signed recommendation letter by the supporting faculty member) should be emailed to.
+Application Deadline: Applications are due Dec 1st, Fall of 2019, and March 1st, Spring 2020.
+One email containing all application materials (research proposal, personal statement, CV, and a PDF of the signed recommendation letter by the supporting faculty member) should be emailed to Dr. Lina Mu (linamu@buffalo.edu).
 Incomplete applications will not be considered.